-- You must now select which pictures within your document you will apply compression to, and your target output, or quality you want the images to maintain.
-You will have the options of Print (220ppi), Screen (150ppi) or Email (96ppi)
+- You must now select which pictures within your document you will compress and your target output, or quality you want the images to maintain.
+Depending on the resolution of your original image, you will have the options of High Fidelity, HD (330ppi), Print (220ppi), Web (150ppi) or Email (96ppi)

 TIP: The term 220ppi refers to “pixels per inch”.
 Essentially this means that there will be 220 pixels, or dots per inch of the screen giving it a higher quality.
 The lower the “ppi” the less dots per inch and the lower the quality will be.

 - If you only wish to compress the current photograph selected, ensure the Apply only to this picture checkbox is ticked (which is usually is by default)

 - To apply compression to ALL pictures within the document untick this box.
 This will save you A LOT of time if you have many pictures within the one document – there is no need to compress each picture individually

 - You will also notice a second checkbox in the Compression options for Delete cropped areas of pictures, if you select this option, which by default is ticked, any images or photos you have cropped using the function within Word will be permanently cropped meaning that you can not go back later and undo the cropping, instead you would need to delete the picture from the document and insert it again